ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 personLongName = Predicate (\p -> (length . personName $ p) > 10)
 ```

-And we can run these `Predicate` as:
+And we can run these `Predicate`s as:

 ```{.haskell .scrollx}
 getPredicate numGreaterThanTen 5 -- False